ironsheep/P2-vscode-extensions/spin2/TAB-NOTES.md

     		- (2) 1st text is flush at left edge
     			- NOTHING happens!
     [UML1] multiple full lines
-    	- All lines in section region treated:
+    	- All lines in selected region treated:
     		- if text on line is already at left edge - nothing happens
     		- for any lines not at left edge they move left one tab stop
     		- (all lines maintain their current indent relative to each other) [UML2] multiple full lines w/partial last line
-    	- All lines in section region treated:
+    	- All lines in selected region treated:
     		- if text on line is already at left edge - nothing happens
     		- for any lines not at left edge they move left one tab stop
     		- (all lines maintain their current indent relative to each other) [UML3] multiple full lines w/partial first and last lines
-    	- All lines in section region treated:
+    	- All lines in selected region treated:
     		- if text on line is already at left edge - nothing happens
     		- for any lines not at left edge they move left one tab stop
     		- (all lines maintain their current indent relative to each other) [UML4] two lines: partial first and last lines
-    	- All lines in section region treated:
+    	- All lines in selected region treated:
     		- if text on line is already at left edge - nothing happens
     		- for any lines not at left edge they move left one tab stop
     		- (all lines maintain their current indent relative to each other)